-This paper is divided into the following sections: II) a theory section, where the QM-VM2 method is described in detail, III) computational details of the first application of QM-VM2, IV) results and discussion, and V) conclusions and outlook.
+This paper is divided into the following sections: Sec.
+II is a theory section, where the QM-VM2 method is described in detail, Sec.
+III gives the computational details of the first application of QM-VM2, Sec.
+IV presents the results and discussion, and Sec.
+V provides the conclusions and future work.